uqlibrary/technology-training/Shell/shell_intro.md

 ## Setup

+### Software

+The Unix shell we use for this lesson is called **Bash**.

+Installation instructions are available on [this page](https://github.com/stragu/CDS/blob/master/Shell/installation.md).

 ### Data

-Download the data archive from [this link](https://swcarpentry.github.io/shell-novice/data/shell-novice-data.zip) and extract its contents on your Desktop.
+Download the data archive from [this link](https://swcarpentry.github.io/shell-novice/data/data-shell.zip) and extract its contents on your Desktop.

-### Software

-If you use Linux or OSX, you probably already have a access to Bash as the default Unix shell.

-On Windows, you might have to activate the Windows 10 feature by [following these steps](https://www.windowscentral.com/how-install-bash-shell-command-line-windows-10), or install [Git for Windows](https://gitforwindows.org/).
-If you dont have administrative rights on your machine, you can use a virtual desktop provided by TERN on [CoESRA](https://portal.coesra.org.au/strudel-web/#/system-selector).

-For more details about setting up, head to [this page](https://swcarpentry.github.io/shell-novice/setup.html).

 ## Introduction